Apple aphid (Aphis pomi)

 Management-chemical control: COMMERCIAL USE

-- diazinon (Diazinon 50W) at 4 lb/a.
+- diazinon (Diazinon 50W) at 1 lb/100 gal water (100 gal/A minimum).
 REI 4 days.
 PHI 21 days.
 Diazinon is no longer effective in some parts of Washington.
+Apply as a cover spray when infestation occurs.
 Applicators must use an enclosed cab, see label for details.
 One dormant and one in-season foliar application allowed.